deeptshukla/test-kitchen/README.md

 Get a listing of your instances with:

 ```
-$ kitchen list
+$ zl-kitchen list
 ```

 Run Chef Infra Client on an instance, in this case `default-ubuntu-2004`, with:

 ```
-$ kitchen converge default-ubuntu-2004
+$ zl-kitchen converge default-ubuntu-2004
 ```

 Destroy all instances with:

 ```
-$ kitchen destroy
+$ zl-kitchen destroy
 ```

 You can clone a Chef Infra cookbook project that contains Test Kitchen support and run through all the instances in serial by running:

 ```
-$ kitchen test
+$ zl-kitchen test
 ```

 ## Usage

-There is help included with the `kitchen help` subcommand which will list all subcommands and their usage:
+There is help included with the  zl-kitchen help` subcommand which will list all subcommands and their usage:

 ```
-$ kitchen help test
+$ zl-kitchen help test
 ```

-More verbose logging for test-kitchen can be specified when running test-kitchen from the command line using:
+More verbose logging for test-kitchen-rsync can be specified when running test-kitchen-rsync from the command line using:

 ```
-$ kitchen test -l debug
+$ zl-kitchen test -l debug
 ```

 For the provisioner (e.g. chef-solo or chef-infra) add a `log_level` item to the provisioner section of the `.kitchen.yml`